What is a Building Survey or Full Structural Survey?

 To create the table Compare My Move took the average costs from a sample of 20 RICS Chartered Surveyors and Building Societies across the UK.
 Note that true survey costs will vary depending on your particular situation and area.

-How Long Does A Full Structural Survey Take?
+How Long Does A Building Survey Take?

 Booking the survey